Jane Leavy: The Last Boy

 In 2010, she wrote another best-selling baseball biography called The Last Boy: Mickey Mantle and the End of America's Childhood on her childhood hero, Mickey Mantle.
-It is an extensive chronicle of Mantle's off-field behavior, his alcoholism, and his difficult childhood and how all of it shaped his career.
-The book, published by HarperCollins, was based around a 1983 interviews she had with New York Yankees great.
+It is an extensive chronicle of Mantle's off-field behavior, his battle with alcoholism, his difficult childhood, and how all of that shaped his career.
+The book was partly based around a 1983 interview she did with the New York Yankees great while he was working at the Claridge Hotel and Casino in Atlantic City, New Jersey.